audaciaconsulting/Audacia.Log/Audacia.Log.AspNetCore/README.md

 }
 ```

-##### Configure global request filtering
+##### Configure global request and response filtering
 To globally configure the logging of actions you must add the `LogActionFilter` section to your `appsettings.json` file.
-This will allow the redaction of specific parameters from the request body during action logs.
+This will allow the redaction of specific parameters from the request and response body during action logs.
 This is case insensitive and will filter out parameters that contain the provided words.
 For example using "Password" as the value will filter; Password, password, NewPassword, ConfirmPassword, etc.